 As before, we need to calculate the control limits for the pre- and post-intervention periods and select the limits with the smallest difference.
 It so happens that that the pre-intervention period has the smallest fourth spread.
 The first step is to sort pre-intervention data from the lowest to the highest number of pounds.
 This is shown in exhibit 9.5, in the last column of the table.
 Next, we calculate the median—the value at which one-half of the data (8 × .5 = 4 points) is below it and one-half of the data (4 points) is above it.
 The value should be between the fourth and fifth data points, or between 7 and 8, so the median is 7.5.

 Because a median is not an actual data point, we do not include this point in the calculations of fourths.
 To calculate the lower fourth, we pick the halfway point for the first half.
 We have four points in the lower data set.
 The lower fourth is halfway between the second and third points—in other words, between 5 and 7, it is 6.
 To calculate the upper fourth, we find the halfway point for the upper half of the data.
 Again, because the median was not an actual data point, we do not include this point in the upper data set.
 We have four data points for the highest values.
 The upper fourth is between the sixth and seventh data points (between 9 and 10), and therefore it is 9.5.
-The fourth Spread is the difference between the upper and lower fourth, which is 9.5 ˗ 6 = 3.5.
+The fourth spread is the difference between the upper and lower fourth, which is 9.5 − 6 = 3.5.
 The UCL is calculated as 9.5 + 1.5 × 3.5 = 14.75.
-The LCL is calculated as 6 ˗ 1.5 × 3.5 = 0.75.
+The LCL is calculated as 6 − 1.5 × 3.5 = 0.75.
 A chart of the data is provided in exhibit 9.6.

 [INSERT EXHIBIT; make image larger, please.
 Render in gray scale.
 Eliminate gray background (make transparent).
 Make upper red line dashes (then, to the right, smaller dashes), and label it UCL.
 Make lower red line dots (then, on the right, smaller dots), and label it LCL.
 Make blue line solid black.
 Make axis labels rom, not bold.]
 Exhibit 9.6 Control Chart for the Weight Data